 You must file your written appeal with the MSPB’s regional or field office where your duty station is located at the time the action took place.
-From time to time the jurisdiction of the offices change, so check the MSPB website for the most up-to-date information.
+From time to time, the jurisdiction of the offices changes, so check the MSPB website for the most up-to-date information.

 Pay attention to every detail on the appeal form

 Simple mistakes on your appeal form like an incorrect address, failing to sign, or not providing the accurate date of the action can cause delay or denial of your appeal.
 An MSPB attorney can be quite helpful with the filing process, ensuring all information is included and accurate.

 In 2019, the MSPB decided 5,120 cases.
 Your appeal must stand out.
 Paint a clear picture of the adverse action with details and a theme.
 This is where MSPB attorneys are incredibly beneficial as they are trained and skilled at telling your story in a compelling way.

 The discovery phase of an MSPB appeal is the time where you request documents, recordings, electronic data, and any other relevant information from the federal agency.
 Unless you specifically request more, the agency only needs to provide the material it relied on to make its proposed action.
 You should not assume that this is all the information available.
 File a production request seeking all relevant information, and you may uncover just what you need to have a successful appeal.

 Further, if you never make the discovery request, you cannot later argue you were harmed by the agency’s failure to provide the relevant information because you never asked for it.

 Submit All Relevant Documents Prior to the Hearing

 Even if you do not use the documents, you should submit any relevant material anyway as part of your prehearing submission.
 Ultimately, if you do not have the proof through documentation to support your claim, you will not succeed in winning your appeal.
 Err on the side of submitting more than you need or use.